SynFutures/docs/docs/whitepaper.md

 Product Road Map
 ==========
 Fixed margin futures (v1) will be launched as the first product and also serves as a proof of concept.
-To fully realized the potential of AMM based derivatives,  we index futures products that have no natural market makers will be launched next, for example, Bitcoin minging difficulty index futures.
-As not all such index futures products have readily available oracles on Ethereum network, we will also work with the ecosystem to build the necessary oracles.
+To fully realize the potential of AMM based derivatives, index futures products that have no natural market makers will be launched next, for example, Bitcoin mining diﬀiculty index futures.
+As not all such index futures products have readily available oracles, we will also work with the ecosystem to build the necessary ones.

-Cross margin futures (v2) will be launched as the next major upgrade and ready for full adoption by the entire network.
+Cross margin futures (v2) will be launched as the next major product and ready for full adoption and integration to the DeFi world as a piece of the puzzle.
 With cross margin futures, decentralized futures basis trading will be feasible and margin friendly.
-After decentralized futures trading becomes common and widely adopted, these futures AMM becomes oracles for futures prices that can be used by decentralized options, which will be the next focus.
-When enough market data can be oberved from the AMM based oracles, decentralized portfolio margin can be achieve as the ultimate product of this project.
+After decentralized futures trading becomes common and widely adopted, its pricing can become oracles to be used by decentralized options, which will be the next focus.
+Ultimately, when enough market data can be observed from the AMM based oracles, decentralized portfolio margin can be achieved.

 Timeline
 ========